Spring Harvest: Online Edition

 A visit to Vaucluse

 Join Paul West, chef, author and host of River Cottage Australia, as he explores Vaucluse House and its colonial kitchen and garden.
-During his visit, Paul shares some of his own gardening and cooking insights, taken from his book, The edible garden cookbook & growing guide, available for purchase through our Spring Harvest online shop.
+During his visit, Paul meets curator Jacqui Newling and horticulturist Anita Rayner, who share some of the history of the property.
+Paul’s book, The edible garden cookbook & growing guide, is available for purchase through our Spring Harvest online shop.

 The pleasure garden